texonica/company-dashboard/memory-bank/systemPatterns.md

 - Caching strategy for frequently accessed but infrequently changed data
 - Responsive design approach for multi-device support
 - API versioning strategy for future updates
 - Error handling and monitoring approach
+- Calculate "months active" on the backend to standardize calculations